 "I became angry at God, thinking He was to blame for my horrible life, and that by doing the opposite of what He stood for I would be better off," Andrea admits.

-At this young age, she learnt about the occult, which both terrified and fascinated her.
+Around this age she started learning about the occult, which both terrified and fascinated her.

-By the time she turned 14, Andrea was experimenting with alcohol, drugs, sex and self-mutilation to cope with her negative emotions.
+By the time she turned 14, Andrea was experimenting with alcohol, drugs, sex and self-harm to cope with her negative emotions.

 "When my mother had a severe nervous breakdown, I was left homeless.
 Feeling abandoned, I stopped believing in God or anything good altogether," she says.

-At age 19 Andrea was addicted to drugs and lived a promiscuous lifestyle, which led to a lot of sexually abusive situations.
+At age 19 she was addicted to drugs and lived promiscuous lifestyle, which led to a lot of sexually abusive situations.
 "Depression, anxiety, loneliness and suicidal thoughts were a part of my everyday life," she recounts sadly.

-Her erratic behavior eventually led to a nervous breakdown and she was diagnosed with a bipolar disorder, spending nearly a month in the psychiatric ward.
+Her unpredictable behaviour eventually led to a nervous breakdown and she was diagnosed with a bipolar disorder, spending nearly a month in the psychiatric ward.